 What’s up with this euro rally?
-There has a been a slew of recent developments to support the euro (or risk-on behavior in general), and I think traders were already ready to buy some euros: either on the idea that Spain loses its investment grade credit rating–eventually resulting in a bailout request–or that they did keep their investment grade rating, which would lead investors to think a bailout wouldn’t be necessary, and therefore, bring on a risk positive sentiment.
+There has been a slew of recent developments to support the euro (or risk-on behavior in general), and I think traders were already ready to buy some euros: either on the idea that Spain loses its investment-grade credit rating–eventually resulting in a bailout request–or that they did keep their investment-grade rating, which would lead investors to think a bailout wouldn’t be necessary, and therefore, bring on a risk positive sentiment.
 Um yeah, I’m confused too.

 Total: -175 pips/ -0.74% loss

 Looking back, this trade is slightly frustrating as the market initially went my way about 140 pips as soon as I put the trade on, but as we can see, I let it turn into a loss.
 I guess I was really confident in euro weakness (and I still am long term), but the market seems bent on buying up the euro, whether it’s a positive or negative development from Europe.

 In retrospect, I think if I see another quick profit as I did with this trade, I’ll just take it to the bank.
 This past week has shown that the euro is still a difficult, news-driven market to trade and to take profit when you can because sentiment can turn on a dime.

 Well, that’s it for me this week, and after what I just went through with this trade, I think I’ll just stick with swing positions and day trades for now.
 Thanks for checking out my blog and please feel free to leave a comment below to say hi.
 To those who look to continue to grind out the rest of the week, good luck and good trading!

 Good morning forex friends!
 My first trade idea of the fourth quarter is a longer-term, simple technical setup on EUR/USD.
 Like my mama always says, “keep it simple silly!”